 Why do you create your digital escape rooms?

 I currently have five escape rooms operational, and teachers can access them by visiting my Teachers Pay Teachers store.
 I created these resources to help supplement my family's income while adjusting to my new role as a stay at home mom.

 How is the Kuula editor helping you in your work?

 I originally created these escape rooms using a competitor's software that is more well-known in the teaching community.
 However, after receiving feedback that links were not working properly, I began searching for alternative programs.

 This is when I discovered Kuula.
 I found that Kuula is more user friendly, has better customer service, and the pricing metric is far more transparent.
 Since using Kuula, I've received nothing but positive feedback from my audience!

 You can see previews of two of Samantha's escape rooms in the videos above.
 We also encourage you to check here TpT profile, where you can learn more.

-If you would like to start creating digital escape rooms of your own, register for free today on Kuula!
+If you would like to start creating digital escape rooms of your own, register today on Kuula!